Check out this Valentines Wood Shim Hearts Wall Art! It’s so simple.

 My actual contribution to the collab is the very colorful Wooden Heart Decor , but this project was equally fun to do and appeals to those of us that are afraid of color. 😉

-Alright, so I’ll just quickly run through how I made these hearts!
+Alright, so I’ll just quickly run through how I made these wood shim hearts!
 With photos of course!
-This isn’t a full tutorial on the background sign that I glued them to because it’s totally just personal preference.
+This isn’t a full tutorial on the background sign that I glued them to because that’s totally just personal preference.
 I actually had that “sign” already made and just decided to use it after I had finished the hearts.
 It is very basic, but if you need more info, feel free to comment.

 - 6 packs wood shims.
 I used the ones that are about 7″ long from Home Depot.